-The Life and Awesomeness of Steve Jobs
+The Life And Awesomeness Of Steve Jobs

 Perhaps Steve's most famous speech was his Stanford Commencement speech in 2005.

-He talked about his life as a college dropout, his entrepreneurship, and his battle with cancer.
+He talked about his life as a college droput, his entrepreneurship, and his battle with cancer.

 He ended with a quote from the last edition of The Whole Earth catalogue: 'Stay Hungry.
 Stay Foolish.'